phungdiep1997/xxx/08_lecture.rst

   next(it)

 - Generators are a simple and powerful tool for creating iterators.
 They are written like regular functions but use the yield statement whenever they want to return data.
 Each time next() is called on it, the generator resumes where it left off (it remembers all the data values and which statement was last executed).

+- Write a function that return list of 5 elements and its corresponding generator.
+What if the list need to return 1 billion elements?
+  What will better if we use generator?
 - https://docs.python.org/3/glossary.html#term-generator
 - Return generator expression::